 Christmas is a magical time where you can make lasting memories with family and friends.
-Finding family Christmas activities that you can turn into traditions doesn’t have to be difficult.
+Finding family Christmas activities that don’t break the bank doesn’t have to be difficult.
 In fact, you can turn several budget-friendly holiday activities that are well-suited for Christmas traditions for years to come!

-Below are 13 Christmas activities for families.
-The best part is that they are all budget-friendly and inexpensive.
+Below are 13 inexpensive Christmas activities for families.
 Add each of them to your list this holiday season to enjoy guilt-free activities with the family without breaking the bank.

 1. Make Your Own Ornaments

 Tap into your kids creative side by giving them an opportunity to make their own Christmas ornaments each year.
 Head to the craft store and buy a few inexpensive ornaments.
 Allow them to paint, decorate, or even fill each ornament with items that interest them.